 We have had some fantastic Colombia Supremo green coffees come through Vournas Coffee Trading in recent years.
-Notably, the Santander Department has garnered our attention with its natural, shade-grown coffees cultivated throughout the forests, where the rich volcanic soils, idyllic microclimates and average temps (68-71°F) are perfect for growing specialty grade arabica.
+Notably the Santander Department has garnered our attention with its natural shade-grown coffees cultivated throughout the forests, where rich volcanic soils, idyllic microclimates and average temps (68-71°F) are perfect for growing specialty grade arabica.
 The Bucaramanga El Gato is a true 17/18 screen Colombia Supremo green coffee, handpicked, washed and milled by the Northeastern Colombian Coffee Cooperative (Cooperativa Cafetera Del Nororiente Colombiano).
-In the cup it shines with a nice, medium body with a slightly creamy mouth feel, bold acidity, and notes of sweet orange, slight nutty almond and sweet vanilla on the finish.
+In the cup it shines with a nice, medium body and medium acidity and notes of apricot and grapefruit with a slight toasted almond aroma.

 There are many departments that produce Colombia Supremo green coffee, but the coffee plantations in Santander are characterized by their abundant forests that help sustain a natural coffee growing environment favorable to biodiversity.
 Amazingly throughout Santander approximately 91% of the total number of coffee trees are shaded! — 61% semi-shaded and 30% fully shaded, allowing producers to develop natural, environmentally friendly ecosystems based on organic fertilizers and the surrounding forest.
 There are a total of 31,929 registered coffee growers in Santander; of its 87 municipalities, 75 of them grow coffee.
 Coffee farms here are typically highly modernized and produce mainly rust-resistant Castillo, Colombia, Caturra and Typica varieties.